UX Case Study: PlantPal

 Statistics show that plant ownership is on the rise in millenial and Generation Z populations.
 As people choose to have less kids and pets, plants seem to fill the desire we have as humans to nurture.
 However, with taking care of any living thing, there are challenges.
 Plant parents report difficulty remembering and staying consistent with their plant's everyday needs.
 In addition to task management, plant parenthood takes a village which can be challenging to locate.

-Our Solution: Plant Pal, an IOS mobile app, assists plant parents in task management, fostering a community, and in finding plant specific educational resources.
+Plant Pal, an iOS mobile app prototype, assists plant parents in task management, fostering a community, and in finding plant specific educational resources.

 Methodology